SajaMatar/VariablesChat/VariablesChat/README.md

 VariablesChat is a multi-client chat room.

-what to do next (in addition to clearing up the code)
+what to do next (in addition to clearing up the code):

     1. create a command mode
        --> the message starts with '\' , commands like (whoIsHere and quit)